Educators & Coaches4 min read

 How to Turn a Worked Example Photo Into a One-Page Visual Explainer With Gemini

-Use a phone photo of a solved example, board work, or lab setup to draft a student-friendly visual explainer.
+Use Gemini to turn a phone photo of a worked example, board explanation, or lab setup into a one-page visual explainer with steps, common mistakes, and a quick check.

 GeminiEducators & CoachesCamera WorkflowsExplainersInfographics